 Summary

-Leverage an intern-led social media challenge to
+Leverage an internship-led social media challenge to

-Engage learners to compete – interprofessionally- to
+Engage learners to interprofessionally compete to

 Disseminate EXACTLY where to find it.